davidusb-geek/emhass/README.md

 ## A naive Model Predictive Controller

 A MPC controller was introduced in v0.3.0.
 This is an informal/naive representation of a MPC controller.
+This can be used in combination with/as a replacement of the Dayahead Optimization.

 A MPC controller performs the following actions: